Oartec Design History

 The Simulator was manufactured up until 2014 when the economics of producing and distributing this model worldwide became too challenging.
 Existing units are still going strong and continue to be supported by Oartec with parts and service support.

-As an addition to the Oartec model range, the Oartec Slider dynamic rowing machine was designed and first showcased in Europe and the US in 2009.
+As an addition to the Oartec model range, the Oartec Slider dynamic rowing machine was designed in 2009.
 The increase in the popularity of dynamic rowing machines around this time was due to the high instances of rib and lower back injuries particularly amongst rowers doing high volumes of indoor rowing training during the winter months on the stationary rowing machines.
-This led to a period of innovation and the release of a variety of new dynamic models in 2010 embraced by the major stationary rowing machine manufacturers such as Concept 2 and Waterrower, and the original inventors of the dynamic rowing machine, Rowperfect.
+This led to a period of innovation and the release of a variety of new dynamic models in 2010 including from the major stationary rowing machine manufacturers such as Concept 2 and Waterrower, and the original inventors of the dynamic rowing machine, Rowperfect.

 The Slider design improved on the only previously available dynamic system at the time that was sold by Concept 2, incorporating instead the dynamic mechanics into the frame of the machine, reducing the overall footprint and making the floorspace around the machine much neater whilst improving the feel and simplicity of the dynamic movement.
 The Slider was welcomed into many of the elite school and college rowing programs and was collectively manufactured and marketed worldwide in partnership with Waterrower.

-The biggest breakthrough was making the dynamic rowing machine accessible and practical for the home user and the Slider delivered great value and performance, with many customers immediately realizing the reduced strain on their lower back that they were forced to accept when using the stationary machine.
+The biggest breakthrough was making the dynamic rowing machine accessible and practical for the home user.
+The Slider delivered great value and performance, with many customers immediately realising the reduced strain on their lower back that they were forced to endure when using the stationary machine.

 We think our history and commitment to producing the best indoor rowing experience has led us to achieving in design everything we set out to do from the beginning.
 We sincerely thank everyone who has been part of the journey along the way, from our early adopter customers to our manufacturing and design partners, we couldn’t have done it without them.
 We hope you too will get to enjoy our Oartec products for years to come.